 User Accounts & Workstation Access

 - Use of all Law School owned computer equipment is limited to current Drake University Law School students, faculty, staff, and authorized patrons.
 Use by all other persons is strictly prohibited.
-Student access is to be restricted to computer lab and other sanctioned facilities only.
+Student access is restricted to computer lab and other sanctioned facilities only.
 Visitors must only use designated workstations.
 Anyone found accessing faculty/staff equipment or logging into equipment using someone else's ID and password may be subject to account deactivation or other disciplinary action.

 - Users must not attempt unauthorized disassembly, relocation, modification, or repair to any equipment belonging to, or under the control of Drake University Law School.